dploeger/jekyll-revealjs/README.md

-# Jekyll & Reveal.js
+# jekyll-reveal.js

-A Jekyll-Site for creating presentations based on Reveal.js
+A Jekyll-based framework for creating presentations based on Reveal.js.

 ## Introduction

-If you like [Reveal.js][] for creating your online presentations and like the site management [Jekyll][] gives you, here's an easy way to create a presentation using Jekyll and Reveal.js
+If you like [Reveal.js][] for creating your online presentations, like the site management [Jekyll][] gives you and like Markdown because of its easy and clean look, here's an easy way to create a presentation using Jekyll, Markdown and Reveal.js.

 ## Howto